curl/curl/docs/ROADMAP.md

 New stuff - libcurl
 -------------------

+1. HTTP/2

-1. http2 test suite
+ - test suite

-2. http2 multiplexing/pipelining
+ - http2 multiplexing/pipelining

-3. SPDY
+ - provide option for HTTP/2 "prior knowledge" over clear text
+ - provide option to allow curl to default to HTTP/2 only when using HTTPS

-4. SRV records
+2. SRV records

-5. HTTPS to proxy
+3. HTTPS to proxy

-6. make sure there's an easy handle passed in to `curl_formadd()`, `curl_formget()` and `curl_formfree()` by adding replacement functions and deprecating the old ones to allow custom mallocs and more
+4. make sure there's an easy handle passed in to `curl_formadd()`, `curl_formget()` and `curl_formfree()` by adding replacement functions and deprecating the old ones to allow custom mallocs and more

-7. add support for third-party SASL libraries such as Cyrus SASL - may need to move existing native and SSPI based authentication into vsasl folder after reworking HTTP and SASL code
+5. add support for third-party SASL libraries such as Cyrus SASL - may need to move existing native and SSPI based authentication into vsasl folder after reworking HTTP and SASL code

-8. SASL authentication in LDAP
+6. SASL authentication in LDAP

-9. Simplify the SMTP email interface so that programmers don't have to construct the body of an email that contains all the headers, alternative content, images and attachments - maintain raw interface so that programmers that want to do this can
+7. Simplify the SMTP email interface so that programmers don't have to construct the body of an email that contains all the headers, alternative content, images and attachments - maintain raw interface so that programmers that want to do this can

-10. Allow the email protocols to return the capabilities before authenticating.
+8. Allow the email protocols to return the capabilities before authenticating.
 This will allow an application to decide on the best authentication mechanism

-11. Allow Windows threading model to be replaced by Win32 pthreads port
+9. Allow Windows threading model to be replaced by Win32 pthreads port

-12. Implement a dynamic buffer size to allow SFTP to use much larger buffers and possibly allow the size to be customizable by applications.
+10. Implement a dynamic buffer size to allow SFTP to use much larger buffers and possibly allow the size to be customizable by applications.
 Use less memory when handles are not in use?